ethereum/snake-charmers-tactical-manual/opsec.md

     accounts against hijacking.
 In some cases, simply knowing someone's mobile number and appearing in person at one of their carrier's stores is enough to hijack their account.
-Accounts can also be socially hacked by knowing the mobile number in addition to a few publically available details of the account holder's life which are commonly used in account recovery processes (father's middle name, mother's maiden name, model of first car, etc.).
+Accounts can also be socially hacked by knowing the mobile number in addition to a few publicly available details of the account holder's life which are commonly used in account recovery processes (father's middle name, mother's maiden name, model of first car, etc.).
 - Setup auto-signing of your git commits